Towards Generalization and Simplicity in Continuous Control

-We also test the robustness of our policies in these new environments by perturbing the system with an external force.
-This external force represents an unforeseen change which the agent has to resist or overcome.
+\paragraph{Perturbation resistance} Next, we test the robustness of our policies by perturbing the system with an external force.
+This external force represents an unforeseen change which the agent has to resist or overcome, thus enabling us to understand push and fall recoveries.
+Fall recoveries of the trained policies are demonstrated in the supplementary video.
 In these tasks, perturbations are not applied to the system during the training phase.
 Thus, the ability to generalize and resist perturbations come entirely out of the states visited by the agent during training.
-Figure \ref{fig:robust} shows that a more expressive policy is able to better perform in this setting, and also that diverse initializations are important to obtain the best results.
-For example, in the situation where the simulated robot is always initialized upright (but without any termination conditions), the agent learns to recover from perturbations that make it fall forward, but it cannot recover if it falls over backwards--the agent is more likely to fall forward during training when learning to propel itself forward.
-Similarly, for the swimmer task, the policy is unable to generalize to various heading angles.
+Figure \ref{fig:robust} indicates that the RBF policy is more robust, and also that diverse initializations are important to obtain the best results.
 This indicates that careful design of initial state distributions are crucial for generalization, and to enable the agent to learn a wide range of skills.
-Without diverse initializations and if termination conditions are used, the learned policy is effectively only trajectory centric, albeit with potentially larger coverage that those obtained using trajectory optimization methods like iLQG~\cite{MPC}.